devture/matrix-corporal/docs/development.md

 - build and run the `matrix-corporal` program by executing: `make run-in-container`

-- you should now be able to log in with user `a` and password `test` (as per the policy) to the [riot-web instance](http://matrix-corporal.127.0.0.1.xip.io:41465)
+- you should now be able to log in with user `a` and password `test` (as per the policy) to the [element-web instance](http://matrix-corporal.127.0.0.1.xip.io:41465)

-- you should also be able to log in with the system user `matrix-corporal` and password `system-user-password` to the [riot-web instance](http://matrix-corporal.127.0.0.1.xip.io:41465)
+- you should also be able to log in with the system user `matrix-corporal` and password `system-user-password` to the [element-web instance](http://matrix-corporal.127.0.0.1.xip.io:41465)

-- create a few rooms or communities manually, through riot-web with that system (`matrix-corporal`) user
+- create a few rooms or communities manually, through element-web with that system (`matrix-corporal`) user

 - modify `policy.json` (e.g. defining new managed rooms/communities, definining users, defining community/room memberships, etc) and watch `matrix-corporal` reconciliate the server state